telepresenceio/telepresence/tutorial.md

 Alternatively, you can use Telepresence's `intercept` command to proxy traffic bound for a service to your laptop.
 This will let you test and debug services on code running locally without needing to run dependent services or redeploy code updates to your cluster on every change.
 It also will generate a preview URL, which loads your web app from the cluster ingress but with requests to the intercepted service proxied to your laptop.

-1. You started this guide by installing the Telepresence CLI and logging in to Ambassador Cloud.
+1. You started this guide by installing the Telepresence CLI and logging into Ambassador Cloud.
 The Cloud dashboard is used to manage your intercepts and share them with colleagues.
 You must be logged in to create selective intercepts as we are going to do here.

   <Alert severity="info" variant="outlined">Run <code>telepresence dashboard</code> if you are already logged in and just need to reopen the dashboard.</Alert>

 2. In your terminal and run `telepresence list`.
 This will connect to your cluster, install the [Traffic Manager](../reference/#architecture) to proxy the traffic, and return a list of services that Telepresence is able to intercept.